Swing Out Sister: 2008–2009 Asia tour

+In 2009, the group played at Bimbos in San Francisco.
+The group had a new line up for the show and only one back up singer, Gina Foster.
+The show kicked off with "Surrender".
+They then performed "World Out of Control".
+They performed "Breakout" with a jazz leaning.
+With Foster's powerful voice adding to Corinne Drewery's, it compensated for the lack of additional vocal backers.
+Foster performed one of her own songs, "Expect a Miracle".
+They finished with "Stoned Soul Picnic".

 2012: 25th anniversary

 2012 marked the 25th anniversary of the group's first album, It's Better to Travel.
 The album was reissued on 16 July 2012 as a double CD set including the original album plus B-sides, rarities and remixes.
 On 14 July 2012, Swing Out Sister performed in its "big band" form at Islington Assembly Hall.
 500 limited edition 10" singles of "Love Won't Let You Down (Olympic Mix)" and "Breakout (Fabulous Party Mix)" were released to coincide with this landmark London show.

 Tokyo Stories, a DVD from the group's 2010 performance at Billboard Japan, is a region 2 DVD and was released on 18 July 2012.

 Private View + 2 CD was also released in July 2012.
 Originally, Private View was available only through the band's Facebook page.
 The "+2" version is updated and includes two new tracks.
 The CD features an acoustic take on some of the group's hits.